blackchacal/smalldrop/README.md

 **Dependencies (git submodules)**

 - **franka_ros:** ROS integration for Franka Emika research robots, available on [github](https://github.com/frankaemika/franka_ros).
 The melodic-devel branch is being used.
 This project is licensed under the Apache 2.0 license.
+- **realsense-ros:** ROS integration for Intel RealSense cameras, available on [github](https://github.com/IntelRealSense/realsense-ros/tree/2.2.13).
+The development branch is being used.
+This project is licensed under the Apache 2.0 license.

 ## Installation